Patternslib/Patterns/demo/inject/documentation.md

 ![image](injection-modal.svg)

 The possibilities don't stop here.
-Other methods of injection include injection in tooltips (pat-tooltip) and injection in 'self healing messages' (Similar to Mac OS banners or Growl) (pat-notification).
-Those ways of working with injection are explained in the respective documentation of the components pat-tooltip and pat-notification.
+Other applications of injection include injection in tooltips (pat-tooltip) and injection in 'self healing messages' (Similar to Mac OS banners or Growl) (pat-notification).
+Those ways of working with injection are explained in the respective documentation sections of the components pat-tooltip and pat-notification.

 ### Code examples

-The simplest form of injection is a link which loads content when clicked:
+The most simple form of injection is a link which loads content when clicked:

     <a href="demos/frobber.html#content" class="pat-inject">Demo the frobber</a>